-What makes business successful?
+What makes a business successful?
 What are the roots of success?
 And how does this success correlate to the people in the business and to the relationship of the business with its customers?
-What are the human roots of successful business?
+What are the human roots of a successful business?

 We often hear of CEO’s and executives saying that the most valuable asset in their business is their people.
 But then we see the department called “Human Resources,” as though people are thought of as resources.
 In fact, people are often thought of as units of production rather than people.

 This is due to the predominant cultural metaphor of organizations as mechanisms, processes that can be designed and controlled like machines.
 We don’t usually choose this perspective, it’s just the default background of our mainstream common sense.
-We have the rare leader who seems to really inspire people, or the rare company that seems to create environments to get the best from their people, and everyone else just turns the crank.
+We have the rare leader who seems to really inspire people or the rare company that seems to create environments to get the best from their people, and everyone else just turns the crank.

 We need to rethink work, action, and results from the ground up.

 We need to rethink work, action, and results from the ground up.
 And that ground is human beings.
 How can we link production and people, business and humans, as a powerful new frame for action and results?
-How can we go farther than trying to band aid a work culture of grinding with a few benefits and window dressing?
+How can we go farther than trying to band-aid a work culture of grinding with a few benefits and window dressing?
 Let’s look at new possibilities that show up for increasing the power of creating value along with satisfaction and meaning in work if we change some of our common foundational, unexamined assumptions.